 You may like the Asscher style diamond if you are pretty adaptable.
 Your friends probably turn to you if they need help finding the perfect day-to-night shoes to wear on Friday.

 The radiant shaped diamond is another square or rectangle that has cropped corners.
 The angles or facets are cut in a brilliant style on both the crown (above the girdle) and pavilion (below the girdle), rather than offering a step pattern.
 It’s the most durable diamond shape on the list because it’s not likely to get chipped or snagged and, much like life, it only gets better with more support.
 The right facets will actually make this bad boy shine brighter.

 You may like the radiant shaped engagement rings if you want a shape that’s both stunning and durable enough for everyday wear.

 Heart: You’re Cheesy and You Know It

-The heart-shaped diamond is, you guessed it, shaped like a heart.
+The heart-shaped diamond ring is, you guessed it, shaped like a heart.
 It begins with a pear-shaped diamond then it’s cut further into a more complex shape.
 Remember how we said the pear-shaped diamond was rare and required serious skills to create?
 That’s especially true of the heart-shaped diamond.
 The french tip at the bottom and the sharp cleft at the top require skill and precision.
 Meanwhile, the left and the right must be perfectly symmetric.
 That makes this diamond very rare and a tremendous gift.